Workplace Microaggressions: 15 Often Misused Words That Offend

 2. “Where are you actually from?”

 By now, most of us understand why this is a workplace microaggression.
-Every time you ask this question, you may be interpreted as actually asking them to explain or even justify their place in the United States – most likely because they look or sound different from others.
+However, every time you ask this question, you may be interpreted as asking them to explain or even justify their place in the United States – most likely because they look or sound different from others.

 You should enter every conversation assuming the person is American – and just that.
 If they want to share their family’s background or history, that’s up to them.